Josiah Leming: 2021-2022: Taking a break, Patreon, and Independent success

 After Motel Mayday's release, Leming departed Yucatan Records and began working as a bartender in Nashville, Tennessee and later worked in an Amazon warehouse in Lebanon, Tennessee.
 During this time, Leming released demos of unheard music on Patreon, where he secured enough of a following to quit his job and once again pursue music as an independent artist.

 Utilizing the popular social media platform TikTok, Josiah and the Bonnevilles was able to expand his following with covers of popular songs, such as Creed's "One Last Breath", Taylor Swift's "Anti-Hero", and Justin Bieber's "Ghost".
 Capitalizing on his reclaimed popularity, Leming announced he was working on new music, which he continued to preview for contributors of his Patreon.

 On December 14, 2022, Josiah and the Bonnevilles released 2022, a compilation of singles that Leming released throughout 2022.
 Some of these tracks would later find their way onto future projects.

-2022-2023: Country Covers and Endurance
+2022-2025: Country Covers and Endurance

 Country Covers was released on January 27, 2023.
 Josiah and the Bonnevilles' long-awaited next album Endurance was released on October 25, 2023.
 In November 2023, Josiah and the Bonnevilles sold out a three night run at 3rd and Lindsley in Nashville, Tennessee, which would catapult Leming into a North American-wide tour.
 The album's deluxe edition with seven new tracks was released on February 14, 2024.

 Josiah and the Bonnevilles made their debut at the Grand Ole Opry on April 13, 2024, playing alongside country music stars such as Vince Gill and Carrie Underwood.

 As of April 2024, Leming is back in his home studio in Nashville, Tennessee working on his follow-ups to Country Covers and Endurance.

+On October 25, 2024, Leming released Country Covers II.
+The album includes collaboration with Trampled by Turtles, Wilderado and Richy Mitch & The Coal Miners.